qgis/QGIS-Documentation/docs/training_manual/create_vector_data/actions.rst

    from a Python module and then call a function with a field attribute as parameter.

-   You could equally use the approach to display an image without requiring that the user has a particular image viewer on their system.
+   You could also use this approach to display an image without requiring that the users have a particular image viewer on their system.

 #.
-Try using the methods described above to load a Wikipedia page
+Try to use the methods described above to load a Wikipedia page
    using the Wikipedia action you just created.

 |IC|
 ----------------------------------------------------------------------

 Actions allow you to give your map extra functionality, useful to the end-user who views the same map in QGIS.
 Due to the fact that you can use shell commands for any operating system, as well as Python, the sky is the limit in terms of the functions you could incorporate!

 |WN|
 ----------------------------------------------------------------------

 Now that you've done all kinds of vector data creation, you will learn how to analyze the data to solve problems.
 That is the topic of the next module.

 ..
 Substitutions definitions - AVOID EDITING PAST THIS LINE